nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 [Jaeger](https://www.jaegertracing.io/) and [Zipkin](https://zipkin.io/) are an open-source end-to-end distributed tracing system designed for monitoring and troubleshooting the performance of microservices-based architectures.

 ![](images/jaeger-architecture.webp)

-- **Distributed Context Propagation**: Jaeger tracks requests as they propagate through multiple services, providing visibility into the interactions between them.
-- **Latency Analysis**: Users can analyze the timing of requests, helping to identify performance bottlenecks and optimize service interactions.
-- **Root Cause Analysis**: It assists in pinpointing the root causes of performance issues by visualizing the path and duration of requests across services.
-- **Service Dependency Graphs**: Jaeger generates visual representations of service dependencies, helping teams understand the architecture and relationships between services.
-- **Storage Options**: Supports various storage backends, such as MySQL, Cassandra, and Elasticsearch, allowing teams to choose their preferred data storage solution.

 ## Combining Metrics, Logs, and Traces